alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-An AuthManager has an a DataStore, an AuthSession, and an AuthProviderConfiguration.
-We'll cover what this AuthProviderConfiguration is in a minute, but for now just think of it as a way for the consuming code to say "Hey AuthManager, use this implementation for RemoteAuthProvider", without the consuming code knowing how that implementation works.
+An AuthManager has a `DataStore`, an `AuthSession`, and an `AuthProviderConfiguration`.
+We'll cover what the `AuthProviderConfiguration` is in a minute, but for now just think of it as a way for the consuming code to say "Hey AuthManager, use this implementation for RemoteAuthProvider", without the consuming code knowing how that implementation works.

 <h4>Leveraging Null Checks to Direct Authentication Flow</h4>